Confidence, Curated

 While we self-funded the initial collection, continued growth will depend on community support.
 If you are in the Seattle area, we welcome donations of gently used business attire and accessories in sizes XXS–L. For those outside the area, we are happy to cover shipping costs or coordinate pickup through Go For Glass volunteers when possible.

 Financial contributions also make a direct impact.
 Thanks to the availability of quality secondhand clothing, we can outfit a student with a complete business look for approximately $20.
-Go For Glass is currently in the process of setting up the ability to take donations, but we are still working to obtaining 501(c)(3) status and thus donations are not yet tax-deductible.
+Go For Glass is currently in the process of setting up the ability to take donations, but we are still working to obtain 501(c)(3) status and thus donations are not yet tax-deductible.

 I really enjoyed my time there.
 The people were very nice and helpful, and I was able to find the perfect outfit.